WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/client-applications.md

 ***External PHP integrations*** are custom stand-alone PHP client applications.
 Their PHP modules run at a server machine and they communicate to Enterprise Server over an HTTP connection.
 Therefore they are called *client* applications, seen from Enterprise Server point of view.
 The SOAP is the most obvious protocol to chose for such integrations.
-When it is needed to upload or download files to Enterprise Server, DIME can still be used but is no longer recommended.
-It is better to integrate the *Transfer Server* instead, which runs over another HTTP connection.

 ## Internal PHP integrations